Friday, January 15, 2016

 Bouncing inflatables

-We completed the day by attending Nevada's Soccer Game and Awards picnic.
+We completed the day by attending Nevada's Soccer Game andthe Awards picnic.

-Nevada played his best game, running, kicking the ball with his team-mates.
+Nevada played his best game, running and kicking the ball with his teammates.

-It was a beautiful fall day with the sun shining the ground dry, not getting all muddy playing soccer.
+It was a beautiful fall day with the sun shining on the ground, so we didn't get all muddy playing soccer.

 Soccer Game